th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 where and when.
 All these reviewers were, and still are, top experts in their respective fields.
-But they do present a bit of a picture of what I think is the problem when communicating about core architectural concepts within the network community.
+But they do present a bit of a picture of what I think is the problem when communicating about core architectural concepts within the network community[^7].

 One comment that popped up, many times actually, is _"I'm no software engineer"_.
 The research projects were very heavy on actual software